-You’ve put in the work and got your concealed carry permit (HURRAY!).
+You’ve put in the work and got your conceal carry permit (HURRAY!).
 OR maybe you live in a state that doesn’t require a permit and you have finally decided you want to protect yourself and your family.
 So off to the store you go to buy yourself a present for all that hard work.
 You walk into your local gun shop and instantly feel like a kid in a candy store all over again.
 As you look through the glass at the various handguns, you see a wide range of models, shapes and sizes – from Revolvers to Semi-Auto’s in various barrel lengths.
 Where do you start, and which one is best for you?

-You finally get the attention of a salesman and explain to him you are new to concealed carry and are looking for your first handgun.
+You finally get the attention of a salesman and explain to him you are new to conceal carry and are looking for your first handgun.
 Depending on the gun shop and their expertise in proper fit of handguns, will determine if you walkout with the correct handgun for you.
 Other factors can be how busy they are at the moment, or what their approach is to their customer service.
 But sometimes it’s simply the inexperience of the employee behind the counter.
 So many times you will find yourself being sold what the gun shop has in stock or what is on sale, not what fits you and your needs.

 So how can you avoid being sold the wrong handgun, or something that just does not fit you or your lifestyle.
 First and foremost, educate yourself before going shopping about what you think it is you need to be looking for.
 Understand the different types of handguns and the options that they can come with.
 This can be overwhelming, trust us we’ve all been there.
 So let’s start with the basics to consider when shopping for your concealed carry handgun.